- What qualifies as a trademark?

 - Can alumni or student groups sell products using the University’s marks as a fundraiser?

-- Alumni and student groups are allowed to sell officially licensed products bearing the University’s marks and logo if they work with a licensed vendor of the University.
+Alumni and student groups are allowed to sell officially licensed products bearing the University’s marks and logo if they work with a licensed vendor of the University.
 There are many local vendors that are already licensed to use UNLV marks and logos.
-Please check the UNLV Licensed Vendor list.

 - Can I use the University’s name or logo on a web site?

-- The use of the University’s trademarks requires permission from the Licensing Department of UNLV Intercollegiate Athletics at 702-895-0294.
-The World Wide Web has made it easy for alumni, fans and supporters to build Web pages with the University’s name and logos, and the University appreciates this support.
+Every use of the University's trademarks requires permission from University Marketing & Communications and the from the Licensing Department of UNLV Intercollegiat Athletics.
+The World Wide Web has made it easy for alumni, fans and supporters to build Web pages with the University's name and logos, and the University appreciates this support.
 However, federal trademark laws require that the University control its name and marks; therefore, the University must be very selective in granting permission in all instances.
+For more information, contact University Marketing & Communications at 702-895-3036